-• Abolins: moving on to the open space relevant comp plan features, we have the community life goals NRG-8 - "North Rainier Valley's network of parks, recreational facilities, open spaces, and arts and culture programs are functioning and well utilized."
-So really you know consistent with what we heard about the fabric of the Olmsted system - this goal contemplates there would be a network of parks that are functioning well.
-And then the goal 9, this is again related to housing and socio economic "ethnic and cultural diversity is a continued presence in the business and the community."
+- Abolins: moving on to the open space relevant comp plan features, we have the Community L Goals NRG-8 "North Rainier Valley's network of parks, recreational facilities, open spaces, and arts and culture programs are functioning and well utilized."
+So it's really consistent with what we heard about the fabric of the Olmsted system.
+This goal contemplates there would be a network of parks that are functioning well.
+And then Goal 9, this is, again, related to housing and socio economics.
+"Ethnic and cultural diversity is a continued presence in the businesses and the community."
 So its business oriented.

-• Abolins: "when the purpose of this environmental impact statement is to allow the City Council to ensure that it takes an action that is going to consider open space resources which are essential to livability, this is an embarrassment.
-Because after years of effort working with the city in an interdepartmental function as Bruce Harrell called for, and getting the city to actually create an open space acquisition project targeting specific parcels, in harmony with the Olmsted historic and open space resource itself - as Jennifer Ott ... referenced that they had even called for an open space adjacent to Cheasty green space on the on the valley floor at this key intersection.

-• . . . things that logically a decision maker would want: know where the gaps are, because it makes sense to locate the city's investments and concurrent open space in the areas where it's needed, which is logically in a Hub urban village that's being upzoned.
-And then - and then secondly, you should at the very least know if there's already a project to do that on identified parcels, so that you can harmonize your - the intensity of your zoning - so that you don't have edge effect problems.
-You're not putting you know 95-foot-high buildings next to a landmark green space or on top of a park that the Hou Mei children would like to play in.
+Hearing Day 3, Abolins Testimony, page 202, citing Comprehensive Plan (North Rainier provisions). - Abolins: [I]f the purpose of this environmental impact statement is to allow the City Council to ensure that it takes an action that is going to consider open space resources which are essential to livability, this is an embarrassment.
+Because after years of effort working with the city in an interdepartmental function as Bruce Harrell called for, and getting the city to actually create an open space acquisition project targeting specific parcels, in harmony with the Olmsted historic and open space resource itself - as Jennifer Ott had found reference to -- they had even called for an open space adjacent to Cheasty Green Space on the valley floor at this key intersection.
+Id., Abolins Testimony, page 218 because it makes sense to locate the city's investments and concurrent open space in the areas where it's needed, which is logically in a Hub urban village that's being upzoned.
+And then, secondly, you should at the very least know if there's already a project to do that on identified parcels, so that you can harmonize the intensity of your zoning so that you don't have edge effect problems.
+You're not putting, you know, 95-foot-high buildings next to a landmark green space or on top of a park that the Hao Mai children would like to play in.
+Id., Abolins Testimony, page 247.